Azure-Functions/jekyll-blog-comments/README.md

 | Setting | Value
 | -------- | -------
-| `PullRequestRepository` | URL to the repository that houses your Jekyll site for pull requests to be created against
+| `PullRequestRepository` | `owner/name` of the repository that houses your Jekyll site for pull requests to be created against.
+For example, `haacked/haacked.com` will post to https://github.com/haacked/haacked.com
 | `GitHubToken` | A [GitHub personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) with access to edit your target repository.